 Source: Federal Reserve Bank of Chicago

-Federal Reserve Bank of Chicago, Chicago Fed Survey of Business Conditions: Capital Spending Expectations in the next 6 to 12 Months [CFSBCCAPXEXP], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCCAPXEXP, January 16, 2021.
+Federal Reserve Bank of Chicago, Chicago Fed Survey of Business Conditions: Capital Spending Expectations in the next 12 Months in Federal Reserve District 7: Chicago [CFSBCCAPXEXP], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/CFSBCCAPXEXP, January 16, 2021.